 - 1. No one may use a weapons form in a tournament or melee held at an official SCA event unless they have been properly authorized in that form.
 Weapons forms for which authorization may be granted are: - a.
 Rapier The form shall consist of a single light or heavy rapier, with the off hand empty. - b.
-Case of Rapier The form shall consist of a pair of light or heavy rapiers. - c.
-Rapier and Rigid Parrying Device The form shall consist of one light or heavy rapier and one rigid parrying device, such as buckler, mug, etc. Daggers are excluded from this form. - d.
-Rapier and Dagger The form shall consist of one light or heavy rapier and one dagger. - e.
+Case of Rapier The form shall consist of a pair of light or heavy rapiers. - Rapier and Rigid Parrying Device The form shall consist of one light or heavy rapier and one rigid parrying device, such as buckler, mug, etc. Daggers are excluded from this form. - d.
+Rapier and Dagger The form shall consist of one light or heavy rapier and one dagger.

+- e.
 Rapier and Non-Rigid Parrying Device The form shall consist of one light or heavy rapier and one non-rigid parrying device, such as a cloak, hat, etc. - f.
+Two-Handed Rapier The form shall consist of the use of one heavy rapier (used in one hand and in both hands) that meets the measurement requirements of section C.2. - g.
 Cut & Thrust Rapier The form covers the use of a cut and thrust rapier blade with or without secondaries.
 A fencer who is so authorized may use cut and thrust rapier with any secondary for which they have obtained a prior authorization described above. - 2.
 A fencer must authorize in Single Rapier before authorizing in any other weapons form.
 Thereafter, the fencer may move on to secondary authorizations using the same blade type with which they received the first single authorization.
 Subsequently, a fencer may authorize with the other blade type (be it heavy, light or cut & thrust) but must do so with all secondaries for which authorizations were previously granted. - 3.
-A fencer who is not authorized in a particular weapons form may use that form at official practices at the discretion of the Marshal-in-Charge, and at SCA events for informal bouting, sparring or practice.

-- 4. Authorizations may be conducted only at SCA events or official practices. - 5.
+A fencer who is not authorized in a particular weapons form may use that form at official practices at the discretion of the Marshal-in-Charge, and at SCA events for informal bouting, sparring or practice. - 4.
+Authorizations may be conducted only at SCA events or official practices. - 5.
 Authorizations are conducted by two warranted marshals who are themselves authorized in the weapons form that is the subject of the authorization.
 The suggested format for authorizations is set out in section IV.D. of the EK Rules.
 Ideally, at least one of the marshals running the authorization should be unfamiliar with the fencing style of the candidate. - 6.
 Each authorization must be renewed every 4 years.
 Formal authorization procedures may be waived at the discretion of the authorizing marshals if the subject fencer has been actively fencing within the prior six months.